 - Government figures show sexually transmitted diseases increasing dramatically across England

-Council documents seen by the Northern Quota show that Bolton Council is cutting funding for its sexual health services by £331,827 from July.
+Council documents discovered by the Northern Quota show that Bolton Council is cutting funding for its sexual health services by £331,827 from July.

-Bolton NHS Foundation Trust, which provides sexual health advice, states on its website that it is reducing its main clinic to 4 days-a-week, cutting evening appointments and closing three smaller clinics in the area.
+Bolton NHS Foundation Trust, which provides sexual health services across the town, states on its website that it is reducing its main clinic to a 4 days-a-week service, cutting evening appointments and closing three smaller clinics in the area.

-The move comes as national figures show a sharp rise in sexually transmitted diseases across the UK and public health figures showing Bolton already below the regional and national levels of chlamydia and HIV screening and higher than national diagnoses of syphilis.
+The move comes as national figures show a sharp rise in sexually transmitted diseases across the UK.
+Public Health figures show Bolton also has below the regional and national levels of chlamydia and HIV screening with higher than the national rates of new diagnoses of syphilis.

-A spokesperson for Bolton Council said changes to funding were approved by the cabinet in November before the current Conservative council came into power.
+A spokesperson for Bolton Council responded by saying the changes to funding were approved by the cabinet in November before the current Conservative council came into power.

 They added: "Commissioners have sought to ensure that the most vulnerable can access sexual health services in the most appropriate way."